DanielAvishid/mondify-main/README.md

 - **MongoDB:** A NoSQL database, ensuring data persistence and scalability.
 - **Middlewares:** Utilized for handling various tasks and enhancing the server's functionality.

+## View Workit in Action

+To experience the full functionality and design of Workit, you can visit the live site [here](https://workit-main.onrender.com/).
+Explore the features, interact with the application, and get a firsthand look at how Workit simplifies collaborative project management.
+We welcome your feedback and hope you enjoy using Workit!

 ## Frontend Repository

 For the frontend implementation of Workit, please visit the [Workit Frontend Repository](https://github.com/DanielAvishid/workit-frontend).